 - To understand the basic surgical principles of arterial revascularization and venous disease therapy

 This is an advanced surgery rotation.
-Knowledge of core surgery evaluation and familiarization is imperative for the student to understand basic surgery principles of patient care and scrubbing in the operating room.
+Knowledge of core surgery evaluation and familiarization in surgical care of patients is imperative.
+The student must understand basic surgery principles of patient care and be familiar with scrubbing in the operating room.

 Every student chooses a project of interest in which they are assisted to do in-depth research culminating in a presentation to all members of the Division of Vascular and Endovascular Surgery.
 Though challenging, students have generalluy loved this experience and found it extremely rewarding in preparing them for academic life.